Home / Blog / Session Manager Extensions

 Session BuddyFree, donation-supportedYou want a local session manager and can manage your own exports

-Tab Session ManagerFreeYou want a configurable session library with sync and import/export
+Tab Session ManagerFreeYou want a session library with sync and import/export

-For long-term use, one-time pricing can be simpler than a workspace or profile-isolation subscription.
-A free tool with manual exports can also work if you are disciplined about backups.
+For long-term use, one-time pricing is easier to reason about than a subscription.
+A free tool with manual exports can work too, as long as backups are part of the habit.

 Bar chart comparing the total cost of each extension over 3 years, showing the dramatic difference between subscription and one-time pricing models.